MCP Server Quick Start Tutorial

 Quick Start Workflow

-- Step 1: Creating the tool pipeline
+Step 1: Create the tool pipeline

-The Tool Pipeline is where the actual business logic lives.
-For example, if you want your AI Agent to check the weather, this pipeline makes the API call to the weather service.
-The tool pipeline must have exactly one open input view and one open output view.
+Creating an MCP Server involves a two-layer architecture: Tool Pipelines (the workers) and the MCP Server Pipeline (the router).
+Start by building the tool pipeline — this is where the actual business logic lives.
+For example, if you want your AI agent to check the weather, this pipeline makes the API call to the weather service.

-- Build the Logic
+- Build the logic

 - Open SnapLogic Designer.